kaystep/1300_project/README.md

 > npm start

+This project was about me learning some of the basics of the React eco-system.
+Along the way I realized that there was also a lot of ES6/Javascript syntax, Redux, bootstrap integration etc... to be learned as well.
+The end product ended up being a basic youtube clone that allows users to search for videos and creates a side-bar list view much like Youtube does.
+Overall, I accomplished my goal of learning some of the basics of React so I have a better understanding of it before I enter my internship.

 Running list of React ideas I learned
   1) A react app is just broken down into numerous reusable components
   2) In order to update a component we must update it's setState